Showing posts with label beaches. Show all posts

 Wednesday, January 24, 2024

-We stopped at Shady Acres Village Seminary, MS for lunch where we ordered ribs, black-eyed peas, and creamed potatoes.
+We stopped at Shady Acres Village, Seminary, MS, for lunch, where we ordered ribs, black-eyed peas, creamed potatoes, banana pudding, and Diet Cokes.

 Ribs, black-eyed peas, creamed potatoes